-Michael Schmier is currently VP of Product at Thuuz, Inc., the leading developer of sports discovery applications for mobile and connected TV.
+Michael Schmier is currently VP & GM of Content and Services at Samsung Electronics America.
 Schmier has extensive experience in developing, marketing and managing Internet, mobile and software products at start up and venture-funded companies.
-His previous executive roles include Vice President of Products and Marketing at BabyCenter (sold to Johnson & Johnson, Inc), and Vice President of Product Marketing and Business Development at Merced Systems (sold to NICE Systems).
-He has also held executive roles at Focus, Inc. and The Advisory Board Company.
+His previous executive roles include VP/GM, Products and Marketing at BabyCenter (sold to Johnson & Johnson, Inc.), and VP, Product Marketing and Business Development at Merced Systems (sold to NICE Systems).
+He has also held executive roles at Thuuz Sports, Focus, Inc. and The Advisory Board Company.
 Schmier received an MBA from the Stanford Graduate School of Business and a BA from the University of North Carolina at Chapel Hill.

 Thank you!
 You will begin to receive newsletters from us shortly.

 Great work!
 Only one more step.
 Now we just need you to verify your email address.
 Please click on the link in the email we just sent you to complete your registration.